 This activity is a series of 8 gentle stretches.
 Do these slowly with awareness.
 Let your breath flow.
 Let the movement follow the breath.
 You can slow yourself down and focus your concentration by doing each move 3 to 5 times.
-Listen to your body and only do what feels comfortable.
 Doing the whole series should take about 10 minutes.